assafelovic/gpt-researcher/README.md

 We're using [Selenium](https://www.selenium.dev) for site scraping.
 Some sites fail to be scraped.
 In these cases, restart and try running again.

+If none of the above work, you can [try out our hosted beta](http://gpt-researcher-web.us-east-1.elasticbeanstalk.com/).

 ## 🛡 Disclaimer

 This project, GPT Researcher, is an experimental application and is provided "as-is" without any warranty, express or implied.
 We are sharing codes for academic purposes under the Apache 2.0 license.
 Nothing herein is academic advice, and NOT a recommendation to use in academic or research papers.